grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/sr.md

 ### SR-11 (1): Anti-counterfeit Training

-Train {{ insert: param, sr-11.01_odp }} to detect counterfeit system components (including hardware, software, and firmware).
+Train personnel or roles requiring training to detect counterfeit system components (including hardware, software, and firmware) is/are defined; to detect counterfeit system components (including hardware, software, and firmware).

 None.

- {{ insert: param, sr-11.01_odp }} are trained to detect counterfeit system components (including hardware, software, and firmware).
+ personnel or roles requiring training to detect counterfeit system components (including hardware, software, and firmware) is/are defined; are trained to detect counterfeit system components (including hardware, software, and firmware).

 Supply chain risk management policy and procedures